joelsodias/orleans-notification-sample/README.md

     dotnet run --project SiloHost
     ```

-4. In a new terminal, run the client:
+4. In a new terminal, run the client (API server):
     ```bash
     dotnet run --project Client
     ```

-5. Follow the console prompts to send and receive notifications.
+5. Open your browser and navigate to `http://localhost:5000/swagger` (or the port shown in the terminal) to access the Swagger UI and interact with the API endpoints for sending and receiving notifications.

 ## Project Structure